SekouDiaoNlp/SekouDiaoNlp.github.io/website/content/articles/how-to-create-buil-and-publish-a-python-package.md

 That's a great project and will allow you to share your work with the world and maybe achieve great success and create a community of users and contributors around your product.

-However, the process of creating, building and publishing a python process might be tedious and time-consuming.
+However, the process of creating, building and publishing a python project might be tedious and time-consuming.

 You can find the information about how to achieve this on the interwebz, but it requires a lot of google-fu, and the relevant information is scattered over many websites.